haiyuan-yu-lab/NetFlow3D/README.md

 	python Net3D.py -m example/input/mutations.maf -R low -I test -X example/input/expressed_genes.txt -n example/input/interactome.txt -t 10

-If you run the above command correctly, the output files should be found in `./output/` with prefix "test_".
+If you run the above command correctly, the output files should be found in `./output/` with prefix `test_`.
 To get an idea of what the output files should look like, please see example output files in `./example/output/`.

 ## Output files
 Net3D will output the following files. `{job_name}` will be replaced by the name you specified.
 If you run the example command, `{job_name}` will be replaced by `test`.